alphagov/govuk-frontend/docs/releasing/publishing.md

 # Publishing GOV.UK Frontend

-1. Make sure you have cards in the "Backlog" column to:
-  - Update the GOV.UK Design System to use the latest release
-  - Update the GOV.UK Prototype Kit to use the latest release
-  - Update the GOV.UK Frontend Docs to use the latest release
+## Steps you must complete before you release a new version of GOV.UK Frontend

 2. Checkout **master** and pull latest changes.
+1. Raise new issues in the team GitHub repositories to:
+- Create release notes for the new release, for example, [#1986](https://github.com/alphagov/govuk-frontend/issues/1986)
+- Create release notes for the new GOV.UK Prototype Kit v[VERSION NUMBER]
+- Release v[VERSION NUMBER], for example, [#1987](https://github.com/alphagov/govuk-frontend/issues/1987)
+- Update the GOV.UK Design System to use the new release, for example, [#1347](https://github.com/alphagov/govuk-design-system/issues/1347)
+- Update the GOV.UK Frontend Docs to use the new release, for example, [#75](https://github.com/alphagov/govuk-frontend-docs/issues/75)
+- Update the GOV.UK Prototype Kit to use the new release, for example, [#923](https://github.com/alphagov/govuk-prototype-kit/issues/923)
+- Release GOV.UK Prototype Kit v[version number], for example, [#917](https://github.com/alphagov/govuk-prototype-kit/issues/917)

 3. Run `nvm use` to ensure you are using the right version of Node.js and npm.
+2. Add the issues to the **Design System Sprint Board**.

 4. Run `npm install` to ensure you have the latest dependencies installed.
+3. Confirm that any related content for the Design System or Frontend docs is ready to publish.

+4. Write a summary of the release.
+For example:

+    🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
+It's now easier and faster to use our Sass.
+We've also made improvements to back links, breadcrumbs, lists and the header.
+Thanks to @<SLACK-NAME> and @<SLACK-NAME> for helping with this release. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)

+5. Ask a tech writer or a content writer to review the summary.

+## Release a new version of GOV.UK Frontend

 5. Create and checkout a new branch (`release-[version-number]`).
   The version number is determined by looking at the [current "Unreleased" CHANGELOG](../../CHANGELOG.md) changes and updating the previous release number depending on the kind of entries: